cerner/terra-core/packages/terra-table/docs/guides/PercentageWidthTable.md

-# Terra TableCellGrid - Percentage Width Columns
+# Terra Table - Percentage Width Columns

 ## Define Width Array
 The easiest method of synchronizing your Cells and HeaderCells is to first define width prop values by index.